AnshulAwasthi21/ljmu_dissertation/README.md

 ## Licence / academic note

-This code accompanies an MSc dissertation submitted to Liverpool John Moores University.
+This code accompanies an MS dissertation submitted to Liverpool John Moores University.
 Please do not reuse it for assessed work.